Bi-Lagrangian structures and Teichm\"uller theory: Bi-Lagrangian structures

 \subsection{Real bi-Lagrangian structures}

 In what follows, $M$ is a smooth manifold.

 \begin{definition} A \emph{bi-Lagrangian structure} in $M$ is the data of a symplectic structure $\omega$ and an ordered pair $(\mathcal{F}_1, \mathcal{F}_2)$ of transverse Lagrangian foliations. \end{definition} Bi-Lagrangian structures have also been called \emph{bipolarizations}, as a Lagrangian foliation is sometimes called a (real) \emph{polarization}, especially in mathematical physics.
-We shall soon see that a bi-Lagrangian structure is also the same as a \emph{para-Kähler structure} (cf \autoref{subsec:ParaK}).
+We shall soon see that a bi-Lagrangian structure is also the same as a \emph{para-Kähler structure} (\autoref{subsec:ParaK}).

-A connection $\nabla$ in a symplectic manifold $M$ is called a \emph{symplectic connection} if it is torsion-free and parallelizes the symplectic structure: $\nabla \omega = 0$.
-Symplectic connections always exist but they are not unique, contrary to Riemannian connections.
-However, the additional data of a bi-Lagrangian structure is enough to determine a unique natural connection $\nabla$ called the \emph{bi-Lagrangian connection} which can be characterized as follows. \begin{proposition} Let $(M,\omega, \mathcal{F}_1, \mathcal{F}_2)$ be a bi-Lagrangian manifold.
+A connection $\nabla$ in a symplectic manifold $(M,\omega)$ is called a \emph{symplectic connection} if it is torsion-free and preserves the symplectic structure: $\nabla \omega = 0$.
+Symplectic connections always exist but are not unique, contrary to Riemannian connections.
+However, the additional data of a bi-Lagrangian structure determines a unique connection $\nabla$ called the \emph{bi-Lagrangian connection} as follows. \begin{proposition} Let $(M,\omega, \mathcal{F}_1, \mathcal{F}_2)$ be a bi-Lagrangian manifold.
 There exists a unique symplectic connection $\nabla$ on $M$ which extends both the Bott connections in $\mathcal{F}_1$ and in $\mathcal{F}_2$. \end{proposition}

 One can show that the bi-Lagrangian connection $\nabla$ is in fact the unique symplectic connection in $M$ which satisfies the apparently weaker condition that it preserves both foliations, see \autoref{thm:BiLagrangianConnection}.